mozilla/www.ccadb.org/cas/incident-reporting.md

 # Incidents
 Incidents can happen.
 Things do not always go as planned, and that can be okay.
-However, when incidents occur, the underlying issues (i.e., root causes) must be identified and remediated to discourage the incident from occurring again.
-Formally documenting the incident in a report encourages an understanding of all contributing root causes, and it presents the opportunity to clearly communicate a remediation plan to reduce the probability of reoccurrence.
+However, when incidents occur, the underlying issues (i.e. root causes) must be identified and remediated to discourage the incident from occurring again.
+Formally documenting the incident in a report encourages an understanding of all contributing root causes, and it presents the opportunity to clearly communicate a remediation plan to reduce the probability of recurrence.

 ## Objectives and Expectations